 In his current research, Smith is investigating Shekou, one of the first industrial zones to be established during China’s post-1978 reform era.
 Used as a laboratory for testing and adapting international approaches to urban development and governance, Shekou offers an opportunity to understand the origins and logics of widespread Chinese development and planning practices.
 Shekou's history suggests that China's rapid urbanization may be rooted in China's short-lived efforts at political liberalization in the early 1980s rather than the economic liberalization of the late 1980s and 1990s.
 Smith is also developing new comparative research on village responses to rapid socio-spatial transformation in East and Southeast Asia.

 Smith is currently Assistant Professor of Urban Studies at Yale-NUS College, an autonomous liberal arts college within the National University of Singapore.
-At Yale-NUS, he teaches a variety of courses in Urban Studies and the Common Curriculum, including Urbanization in China, Urban Theory, Urban Studio, Key Debates in Urban Planning and Policy, and Community Development.
-Smith is also affiliated with the Lee Kuan Yew School for Public Policy.
+At Yale-NUS, he teaches a variety of courses in Urban Studies and the Common Curriculum, including Urbanization in China, Urban Theory, Urban Studio, Key Debates in Urban Planning and Policy, Community Development, and Modern Social Thought.

 Smith received his A.B.
 (East Asian Studies), A.M.
 (Architecture), and Ph.D.
 (Urban Planning) from Harvard University.
 He has also held visiting positions at Oxford University (Oxford China Centre), Chongqing University (Faculty of Architecture and Urban Planning), and Renmin University (History).
 Smith’s work has been supported by the National Science Foundation (USA), the Fulbright Scholarship, the Wenner-Gren Foundation, the Kaifeng Foundation, the Fairbank Center for Chinese Studies, the Ministry of Education (PRC), and the Ministry of Science and Technology (PRC).
+He is the current recipient of the JY Pillay Fellowship.
 In 2011 and 2012, Smith served as Secretary of the International Association for China Planning.
 He is a member of the Advisory Board of the Urban China Research Network.